What Causes Acne?

-- With further destruction, inflamed, tender cysts with slow healing with scarring, the result; cystic acne.
+- With further destruction, inflamed, tender cysts with slow healing with scarring, the result; is cystic acne.

 Cutibacterium acnes the bacteria are formally known as Propionibacterium acnes – even bacteria can change their name!

 - C. acnes bacteria live abundantly on healthy skin, principally deep within the hair/oil follicles and the surface.
 Its preferred source of energy is obtained from oil and cell debris.
-In return, it produces by-products that may maintain the skins acid surface and protect the skin from harmful bacteria.
-However, when the hair/oil follicle becomes blocked and oil production increases, the C. acnes proliferate, and different strains of the C acnes become more dominant.
+In return, it produces by-products that may maintain the skin’s acid surface and protect it from harmful bacteria.
+However, when the hair/oil follicle becomes blocked and oil production increases, the C. acnes proliferates, and different strains of the C acnes become more dominant.
 This imbalance or dysbiosis is believed to drive the formation of pimples, cysts and nodules.
-In addition, the increased concentration of byproducts produced by the ordinarily helpful skin microbe creates a toxic environment that contributes to cystic acne’s more destructive elements – inflammation, destruction, and scarring.
+In addition, the increased concentration of by-products produced by the ordinarily helpful skin microbe creates a toxic environment that contributes to cystic acne’s more destructive elements – inflammation, destruction, and scarring.

 How does diet affect the skin changes that cultivate C. acnes dysbiosis?

 MTORC1 increases cell turnover in the hair/ oil follicle (results in blockage) and increases oil production, starting comedo formation.
-The mTORC1 also causes early inflammation (accumulation of T immune cells and cytokines) even before overgrowth by the C. acnes.
+The mTORC1 also causes early inflammation (accumulation of T immune cells and cytokines) even before overgrowth by C. acnes.
 That’s right; inflammation occurs even before dysbiosis and overgrowth.
 (Melnik, 2015; Agamia et al., 2016; Zaenglein et al., 2016).
-Of course, then the blocked, obstructed hair/oil follicle is the perfect feeding and breeding ground for C. acnes overgrowth and dysbiosis.
+So, of course, the blocked, obstructed hair/oil follicle is the perfect feeding and breeding ground for C. acnes overgrowth and dysbiosis.

 C. acne is a normal bacteria of your skin; therefore, acne should not be considered an infection.